POSITIVELY TRANSFORM THE COMMUNITY

 25 Bough will be home to the already successful, R.I.S.E Women’s Leadership conference (RISEWLC.com), a registered 501(C)3 who will also rent space within 25 Bough.
 R.I.S.E will continue its annual, sold out conference -which brings 1k+ women to the convention center - and utilize its office space and areas like the multi-purpose function space to do programmatic initiatives and activities for young girls and women overall.

-ATHLETICS SKILLS AREA
+GYM / ATHLETICS SKILLS AREA

-25 Bough will have athletic skills area dedicated to building core strength, vertical, speed and overall athleticism powering the student athletes of the future.
+25 Bough will have a gym area dedicated to building core strength, vertical, speed and overall athleticism powering the student athletes of the future.
 Plyometrics stations, Vertimax machines, basketball shooting machines and more will be in the facility and available to be rented.
 Currently, there is no space in the surrounding area that has the offering.
 With youth sports being a 19.2 Billion dollar market, we are sure the facility will power many student -athletes helping them get to peak performance.

 25 Bough will provide collaboration and office space for the community, freelancers & entrepreneurs which has the visual look and feel of the community and it's heroes.
 There is currently no space with this focus.
 The space will drive collaboration, innovation and entrepreneurship with conference rooms and smaller offices which will be able to be rented by the community.